jboner/emacs-config/lib/ensime/README.md

 __C-c C-a__  - Switch to the sbt command-line (works for sbt projects only)

+__C-c C-z__  - Switch to the scala interpreter, with project classes in the classpath.

 __C-c c__  - Type-check the current file.

 __C-c a__  - Type-check all files in the project.